 - This is a turn-up-and-go service.
 Tickets can only be bought at the Terminals, they cannot be bought in advance or online.

-Bicycles are the newest addition to the lot.
+Bicycles are the newest addition to the lot of London public transport.
 There are public cycle points all around the city.
 It is the easiest way to get around the city.
 You can easily hire a cycle and take a stroll along the cycles lanes.

 - Hire bikes using London’s public cycle hire scheme, Santander